The spring issue of the Pine Times, written by Justin Portelli, is now available to view online:

 The Writers' Circle is a group for current and aspiring writers.
 Bring your fiction, non-fiction or ideas to share with the group.
 It will meet at 6:30pm on the following dates:

 Writers with all levels of experience are welcome to attend.
 No registration is necessary.
 Please contact Justin Portelli with any questions at email@example.com, or call 201-796-3400, Ext.
 0

 Need help with your laptop, E-reader, basic internet, e-mail?
-There will be high school volunteers to help you with all of your technology related questions on Level D every Monday and Wednesday from 3:30-5:30pm, as well as on Saturdays from 2-4pm, beginning on October 19th.
+There will be high school volunteers to help you with all of your technology related questions on Level D every Wednesday from 3:30 to 5:30pm and Sundays from 2-4pm, beginning on October 19th.
 Please call 201-796-3400/extension 5 for an appointment.

 last Thursday of every month